Looking for a simple lunch idea? With a rich, hearty flavour, this low FODMAP leek and potato soup will keep you warm all winter long!

 This leek and potato soup is an old favourite of mine.
 I made a few easy FODMAP-swaps so you can enjoy it too!
 Let me know what other kinds of soups you like in the comments and I'll see what I can do to put your favourite soup back on the menu!

 Think this low FODMAP leek and potato soup sounds great, but you don't have time to try it now?
 Don't worry!
 You can PIN THIS POST for later.

 This low FODMAP leek and potato soup is the perfect sidekick for a cold winter day!
 Check out the notes below for tips on keeping this recipe FODMAP friendly.

 First up, leeks.
-According to Monash University, leeks are low FODMAP in servings of 2/3 of a cup per sitting.
+According to Monash University, the green part of a leek is low FODMAP in servings of 2/3 of a cup per sitting.
 Servings of 1 cup or more are high in the polyol mannitol, so measure carefully.

 This recipe uses 1 cup of leeks total, which works out to 1/4 cup per person.
 This is well within Monash's recommended range.